 "She’s dead!
 Oh God, she’s dead!"

-Cat is lying on a midtown sidewalk now, bathed in neon--and dying.
+Cat is lying on a midtown sidewalk seemingly torn from reality and left adrift in the black seas.
+She's bathed in neon--and dying.
 Blood pours from her eyes, leaks off her cheeks, streams down her arms and pools on the broken sidewalk beneath her.
-Nausea boils in her guts, squeezing so tightly she can hardly breathe.
-Icy fingers claw through her insides until they’re scratching at her eyes from the inside.
+Nausea boils in her guts, which squeeze so tightly she can hardly breathe.
+Icy fingers scratch at her eyes from the inside.
 The soft yolk of her mind ruptures.
-Cat folds backwards and gags as a pillar of white light spews from her throat high into the Deep Net.
+Cat folds backwards and gags as a pillar of white light spews from her throat high into the Deep Net floating above.

-Her consciousness homogenizes with a frothing sea of grief until in every direction her splintered mind only sees herself.
+Her consciousness homogenizes with a frothing wave of grief until in every direction her splintered mind only sees herself.
 A circle of eyeless Cats screams around her, but even through the painful noise Cat still hears a frantic heart pounding against the ribcage of a sleeping body somewhere far from here.
 Listening to that spiking pulse, she finally deciphers the whisper.
-It was hidden inside herself this whole time.
+It was coming from inside herself this whole time.

 The purging light extinguishes and Cat collapses onto her hands and knees.
 She can barely remember who she is or how she got here.
-Right now, her entire existence is this small patch of red carpet and the dozens of black-robed, white-masked figures whispering with unmoving lips around her.
+Right now, her entire existence is this rough patch of red carpet and the dozens of black-robed, white-masked figures whispering with unmoving lips around her--

 “It’s coming.
 It’s coming.
 It’s coming.
 It’s coming.”